shravangajula/shravangajula/README.md

 ## Hi there 👋

-Hello, I'm Naman Gupta, a data enthusiast passionate about transforming data into actionable insights and optimized solutions.
+Hello, I'm Shravan Kumar Gajula, a data enthusiast passionate about transforming data into actionable insights and optimized solutions.
 I have a strong experience in the data space, I specialize in architecting scalable data pipelines, optimizing ETL processes, and building impactful business intelligence solutions to drive data-driven decision-making.

 ### Technical Expertise 💼
 #### Programming & Scripting: